-- · To know the 'rule of thirds'. - To know joining techniques for clay (pinch, coil, slab). - •To know ways of editing a photo. - •To recognise the work and style of Annie Leibowitz/ Caravaggio
+- · To know the 'rule of thirds'.

+- To know joining techniques for clay (pinch, coil, slab).

+- •To know ways of editing a photo.

 Horizontal, vertical, focal point, foreground, background, crop, edit, pinch, slab, coil, varnish, glaze

 - •Comparing artwork by explaining similarities and differences. - •Reflecting upon their work, inspired by a famous notable artist and the development of their art skills. - •Expressing an opinion on the work of famous, notable artists and refer to techniques and effect. - •Adapting work according to feedback.